hunterliang01/aem-tools/README.md

-# AEM Tools which contains following utilities
+# Adobe AEM Tools which contains following utilities

-1.page-assets-ref-packager
+1.page assets references packager

-[Adobe AEM] Find all asset references in a page or under content folder(s), and create package definition in package manager
+Find all asset references in a page or under content folder(s), and create package definition in package manager